hellodajana/hellodajana/README.md

 ### Hi there, my name is Dajana 👋

-I'm a passionate self-taught frontend developer with 10 years' experience in data analysis.
+I'm a passionate frontend developer with 10 years' experience in data analysis.
 From writing complex MS functions to first time writing "hello world", I was instantly hooked and knew I started a lifetime journey.

 - 🌱 I'm currently learning Node.js
 - 🌸 I'm open to collaboration on web related projects
+- 🌍 I'm based in Stockholm, Sweden
 - 🐶 I'm obsessed with old Hollywood movies and my puppy Coco
 - 📫 You can connect with me on [Twitter](https://twitter.com/hellodajana) and [LinkedIn](https://www.linkedin.com/in/dajana-smolyakov/)

+## 🙋🏻‍♀️ Currently I am looking for Frontend development opportunities with a team that I can grow and learn with.

 ## Skills